 This is a descriptive, cross-sectional study with consecutive sampling of newborns babies, who had been delivered at Shahid-Sadoughi hospital, Yazd, Iran during a 9 months period from April to December 2008.
 All newborns who had been delivered in the hospital during the investigation were examined and screened for congenital malformations by pediatricians.
-Data collection was performed by means of a structured model which was comprised of two parts, similar to another study by Tootonchi.13 and miscarriage, gravidity (defined as the number of times a woman has been pregnant), parity (defined as the number of times she has given birth to a fetus with a gestational age of 24 weeks or more, regardless of whether the child was born alive or stillborn), history of infertility (defined in specific terms as the failure to conceive after a year of regular intercourse without contraception), history of CM in other offspring and members of their family, and parental consanguinity were obtained by interviewing the neonates' mothers.
+Data collection was performed by means of a structured model which was comprised of two parts, similar to another study by Tootonchi.

+During the first part, recorded variables including maternal and paternal age, method of delivery, number of births, stillbirth and miscarriage, gravidity (defined as the number of times a woman has been pregnant), parity (defined as the number of times she has given birth to a fetus with a gestational age of 24 weeks or more, regardless of whether the child was born alive or stillborn), history of infertility (defined in specific terms as the failure to conceive after a year of regular intercourse without contraception), history of CM in other offspring and members of their family, and parental consanguinity were obtained by interviewing the neonates' mothers.
 Also, the inbreeding coefficient (F) was calculated according to Hardy-Weinberg equilibrium.
-The method for the calculation of the inbreeding coefficient for an individual was expressed as; $(1/2) (n_1+n_2+1)$, where n_1 and n_2 are the numbers of generations separating the individuals in the consanguineous mating from their common ancestor.14
+The method for the calculation of the inbreeding coefficient for an individual was expressed as; (1/2) $(n_1+n_2+1)$ , where $n_1$ and $n_2$ are the numbers of generations separating the individuals in the consanguineous mating from their common ancestor.